authindicators/BIMI_Receiver_Guidance/Receiver_Guidance.md

   that believe they are both entitled to use a logo.
 Receivers should then abide by the decision of the DRA as it pertains to logo usage in the MUA.

-* Alignment - Alignment refers to the organizational domain, as defined by DMARC, of the domain in the From: address being the same as the organizational domain that passed SPF or DKIM.
-For example, foo.example.com has an organizational domain of example.com; bar.foo.example.com also has an organizational domain of example.com.
-It aligns with org.example.com, because both have the same organizational domain.

-* Verified Mark Certificates (VMC) - An Extended Validation Certificate is used in conjunction with BIMI to create a place where information pertaining to iconography for a sending domain can be securely verified.
+* VMC - Verified Mark Certificate - An Extended Validation Certificate is used in conjunction with BIMI to create a place where information pertaining to iconography for a sending domain can be securely verified.
 In the case of BIMI, hashes for an MVA-approved set of iconography will be stored in a field within the certificate.
 This should allow a receiver site to